East side redevelopment proposal focuses on food

 Richfield officials are receptive to revised plans for a restaurant-focused redevelopment project at the intersection of 66th Street and Richfield Parkway.

-After two initial proposals failed to impress the gatekeepers last year, Interstate Partners was back before the Richfield City Council, Planning Commission and Housing and Redevelopment Authority during a Jan.
+After two initial proposals failed to impress the gatekeepers last year, Interstate Development was back before the Richfield City Council, Planning Commission and Housing and Redevelopment Authority during a Jan.
 24 study session.

-When he presented project plans to the city this past April, Interstate Partners representative Lonnie Provencher was asked to revise the designs for the 10,000-square-foot complex so that it would more fully embrace 66th Street.
+When he presented project plans to the city this past April, Interstate Development representative Lonnie Provencher was asked to revise the designs for the 10,000-square-foot complex so that it would more fully embrace 66th Street.
 When the developer hired a new architect for the project, the firm realized how far the first concepts were from the city’s vision.

 “After seeing the new plan, we saw the mistakes that we made last time, and we kind of had a moment of realization on how far we really were, and I hope we got it right this time,” Provencher said.

-Note: This article originally referred to Interstate Development with an older name for the company.
-The post was updated to be consistent with the firm’s current identity.